 No changes were suggested to the bill ahead of third reading.
 Members discussed the passage of the bill at the conclusion of its Lords stages.

-Both Houses have now agreed on the text of the bill and so it now awaits Royal Assent, when it will become an Act of Parliament (law).
+Both Houses have now agreed on the text of the bill.
+It received Royal Assent, when it became an Act of Parliament (law), on Tuesday 12 February.

 Lords report stage: Tuesday 18 December